sosgang/coverage_asn/README.md

 ## 2. Results

 Due to Github's limit on files' size, we are unable to upload the complete results of our study.
-They are available on Zenodo (link) in the folder **results**.
+They are available on Zenodo (link) in the folder **"results"**.

 - [**coverage_asn.csv**](https://github.com/sosgang/coverage_asn/blob/main/execution/coverage_asn.csv) contains the coverage information calculated for each candidate.
 Each row corresponds to one candidate.
 The columns are the following:
   - "term" : term the candidate applied in.